qianbinbin/leetcode/README.md

-# LeetCode Solutions in C and Java
+# LeetCode Solutions in C, Java and Python

 ## Import as C Project

+C99 and C++11 are required.

 ### CLion